Bobby Bowden, led Florida State football dynasty, dies at 91

-Bobby Bowden, the folksy Hall of Fame coach who built Florida State into an unprecedented college football dynasty, has died.
+Bobby Bowden, the folksy Hall of Fame coach who built Florida State into a college football dynasty that powered its way to a dozen conference titles and two national championships, died early Sunday.
 He was 91.

-Bobby’s son, Terry, confirmed to The Associated Press that his father died at home in Tallahassee, Florida, surrounded by family early Sunday morning.
+Bobby’s son, Terry, confirmed to The Associated Press that his father died at home in Tallahassee, Florida, surrounded by family.

 ”It was truly peaceful,” Terry Bowden said in a text message to The AP.